taniarascia/laconia/README.md

 ### Run install script

-- Run `php install.php` in the root directory to initialize the database.
+- Run `php bin/install.php` in the root directory to initialize the database.
 - Run `composer install` to autoload classes and configuration.
 - Run `npm install` to allow use of Sass
 - In order to run Sass, use `npm run sass`.